tripathiarpan20/tripathiarpan20/README.md

 -->

-- 🔭 I’m currently working at Webaverse on Generative AI.
+- 🔭 I’m currently working on Generative AI.
 - 📑 Also completing the AI & ML Master's dissertation at The University of Birmingham.
 - 🌱 I’m currently learning about applications/frameworks related to Generative AI, including inference-time optimizations, deployment.
-- 👯 I’m looking to collaborate on Research projects related to Computer Vision and Natural Language Processing
+- 👯 I’m looking to collaborate on projects related to applications of Generative AI (such as LLMs, Stable Diffusion, Whisper etc).
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/arpan-tripathi-6ba407162/)
 - 📑 [Resume](https://drive.google.com/file/d/1iS8kzTHY3MlVuRZe40MdscN3H56j0ZLt/view?usp=sharing)